gymrek-lab/clinical-genetics-seminar/README.md

-# clinical-genetics.github.io
+# MED 299: Topics in Medical Genetics, Genomics, and Precision Medicine

-Website for MED 299: Topics in Medical Genetics, Genomics, and Precision Medicine
+This repository contains source files for the MED299 website.